-The year 2019 is about to end, and more than 800 million users are running Windows 10 on their computers.
+The year 2019 has ended, and more than 800 million users are running Windows 10 on their computers.
 But the number is still far away from Microsoft’s ambitious dream of putting the OS on 1 billion PCs.

 With that said, we have seen users reporting a variety of ways to get Windows 10 for free.
 For example, Microsoft extended the offer for users of assistive technologies.
 But in reality, anyone could just claim that they use assistive tech and get the free upgrade.

 All in all, there has always been a loophole that lets Windows 7 and Windows 8 users get the free Windows 10 upgrade.
 Maybe, Microsoft chose to leave it open (unofficially).